Wakoma/Lokal/roles/lokal/README.md

 ```

 If you follow this structure and recomendations given bellow, you will be able
-to use the logic provided by the common role.
+to use the logic provided by the lokal role.
 It helps with the usual tasks as
 creating folders, database and obtaining the most used information such as `uid`
 and `gid`.

 ## Variables

 A list of available variables that you can define in role's `tasks/main.yml` when
-including `common.install` tasks.
+including `lokal.install` tasks.
 Please see the example `tasks/main.yml`

 - `app` folder name created for your app - full path will be available in `app_root` variable
 - `data_dirs` (optional) list of directories that will be created inside `app_root`